 Tenant Security: The most dangerous aspect for a landlord in the Netherlands is that once a property has been rented, tenants are almost impossible to evict.
 The basic Dutch rental contract is one of unlimited duration.
 Landlords can only give notice in strictly defined cases, and it is extremely difficult for owners to evict tenants once they are established.

-The economy is projected to contract by a huge 6.8% this year, according to the European Commission.
+The economy is projected to grow by a modest 3.4% in 2022, according to Fitch Ratings.